This post may contain affiliate links. Please read our disclosure policy.

 6. TV-Tag.

-You run around until you are about to get tagged and then you yell out a television show.
+You run around until you are about to get tagged, and then you yell out a television show.
 Our kids play this and love it.
-Our youngest kids get a little confused and just call out names of characters in movies, but it works and we allow it. 😉
+Our youngest kids used to get a little confused, and they would call out the names of characters in movies, but it worked, and we allowed it.
+As they aged, they got the hang of it.

-We like to change it up and do TV-Tag, Song-Tag, Car-Tag… you name it and we’ve probably done it.
+You can change it up & play: Song-Tag, Location-Tag, Car-Tag… you name it, and we’ve probably done it.

 7. Cornhole